 We love to use a blender or food processor.
 Chop up the food, divide into meal size portions, feed your dog one portion, refrigerate portions for another two days, and freeze the rest.
 It is best to not prepare meals more than a week in advance.
 And remember each night to take the next day’s meals and thaw in the refrigerator overnight.

 Portions vary by size of dog, and you will want to experiment with this.
-Recipes in recipe books will be more specific and will give you nutritional information such as calories, etc.

 Don’t forget to let your kids take part in the preparation.
 Your pet may be the family dog.
 But she’s your kids’ dog first!
 Let them feel the satisfaction of doing something good for their dog!